 NGS enables comprehensive profiling of methylation patterns at single-base resolution across the whole genome, or in targeted epigenetic regions of interest.

 Arrays enable quantitative interrogation of selected methylation sites across the genome, offering high-throughput capabilities that minimize the cost per sample.

-|Most important to me||Complete methylome coverage||High throughput/large sample number|
+|Most important to me||Comprehensive methylome coverage||High throughput (large sample numbers)|

 |Least important to me||Throughput||Coverage|

 ~3.3. million CpGs (targeted)